nihzh/nihzh.github.io/docs/Liverpool/105-Programming Paradigms.md

 all_2s = zipWith (+) all_1s all_1s
 ```

 - `$` operator evaluates a function
-- `$!` operator does strict evaluation
+- `$!` operator does strict evaluation, it forces the argument to the function to be evalueated before the function itself is evaluated

 # 11/24/2023
-- *Tail recursion*: nothing left to do after the recursive call
+- *Tail recursion*: there is nothing left to do after the recursive call
 ```haskell
 is_even 0 = True
 is_even 1 = False